 The training projects make a vital contribution towards the development of skilled personnel to respond to the needs of the healthcare sector, demographic changes and social developments.
 With its wide range of training programmes, Careum appeals to trainees at various levels of education, from different age groups, with different personal situations and from different social backgrounds.
 The Careum Campus advocates the development and use of appropriate learning settings which enable experts to apply their skills effectively in the world of work.
 As well as specialist expertise, a great deal of emphasis is placed on interdisciplinary skills such as a capacity for reflection and the ability to communicate.

 The Careum Foundation has been running a research unit since 2010 in cooperation with the Department of Health Science at Kalaidos University of Applied Sciences.
-Careum Research is orientated towards the competence and participation of patients, their relatives and professionals in healthcare and social services.
+The research institute of the Careum School of Health is orientated towards the competence and participation of patients, their relatives and professionals in healthcare and social services.
 Its main focus is on developing new innovative and cross-sectoral forms of care provision and living arrangements.
 These help to develop a high-quality and effective community-based care system which enables people to make their own decisions and lead an independent life.
 Key research areas include living with chronic illness, health literacy, supporting self-management and empowerment.